KansaiUser/Capstone-/writeup.md

  https://medium.com/redbubble/running-a-docker-container-as-a-non-root-user-7d2e00f8ee15

- Note: I think I have been able to run the simulator by double-clicking the file, (previously made executable)
+I finally was able to run the simulator by double-clicking the file, (previously made executable)

  Updates on January 23